Table-top interferometry on extreme time and wavelength scales: Outlook

 \section{Outlook}

-A future challenge for applications requiring high resolution exceeding of $\mathrm{E/\Delta E >10^{4}}$ is to increase the effective surface of the lamellar mirror assembly.
-This would support expanding the beam profile reflected from its surface and increasing the OPD without loosing the spatial overlap and interference contrast, respectively.
-It calls for advanced engineering and materials design, because manufacturing lamellar mirrors with larger area without distortion of the substrate on a level of 10 nm or less is demanding.
+A future challenge for applications requiring simultaneously high laser power density at focus position and a spectral resolution exceeding a few times $10^{3}$ is to increase the effective surface of the lamellar-mirror assembly.
+This would support expanding the beam profile (larger numerical aperture) reflected from its surface and increasing the OPD without losing the spatial overlap and interference contrast, respectively.
+It calls for advanced engineering and materials design, because manufacturing lamellar mirrors with larger area without distortion of the substrate on a level of 10\,nm or less is demanding.
 Spatial distortions introduce phase errors in the reflected wavefronts, which reduce the interference contrast.
 Obviously, this is of great relevance for applications in the soft X-ray spectral range where the limits are truly on the single-digit nm scale.
-Therefore, we have started to develop special manufacturing protocols and coating procedures of the micromachined silicon substrates for producing the next generation of lamellar mirror assemblies for soft x-ray applications.
-Recently, we have performed pioneering soft x-ray autocorrelation experiments, where we managed to control the relative phase of pulse replicas at 4.5 nm central wavelength on the corresponding few attosecond timescale \cite{Usenko2020}.
-We could show that soft x-ray interferometry is a powerful tool to probe ultrafast correlated quantum phenomena such as the excitation of Auger shake-up states with sub-cycle precision.
-Even without recording a complete autocorrelation trace and just measuring a few optical cycles we discovered that specific non-radiative Auger decay channels show a relative time (phase) delay of only $\mathrm{3\,as}$ with respect to the driving lightwave oscillation.
+Therefore, we have started to develop special manufacturing protocols and nickel-coating procedures of the micro-machined silicon substrates for producing the next generation of lamellar-mirror assemblies for broadband soft x-ray applications.
+Recently, we have performed pioneering soft x-ray autocorrelation experiments, where we managed to control the relative phase of pulse replicas at 4.5\,nm central wavelength on the corresponding few-attosecond timescale \cite{Usenko2020}.
+We could show that soft x-ray interferometry is a powerful tool to probe ultrafast correlated quantum phenomena, such as the excitation of Auger shake-up states with sub-cycle precision.
+Even without recording a complete autocorrelation trace and just measuring a few optical cycles we discovered that specific non-radiative Auger-decay channels show a relative time (phase) delay of only $\mathrm{3\,as}$ with respect to the driving light wave oscillation.
 This is among the fastest electronic processes ever measured demonstrating the power of phase-sensitive detection of interaction products using coherent soft x-ray pulse pairs.\\